 - Free travel on buses and trains at any time in West Yorkshire

 - Free travel on buses at off-peak times throughout the rest of England

 Full details can be found on the Metro website: West Yorkshire Metro: Blind and disabled passes .

-If you are unable to travel on your own you may be entitled to a special pass so that a companion can travel with you within West Yorkshire.
-Your companion does not need to be the same person for every journey.
-If you travel outside West Yorkshire your companion will be asked to pay the fare.
+Are you able to travel on your own?
+If not, you may be entitled to a special pass so a companion can travel with you (West Yorkshire only).